Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Proof of Theorem and Theorem

-For the proof of Theorem~\ref{thm:recGarant} we need a slightly more general formulation of some standard results abouts RIP constants to cover the case of $(s,\sigma)$-sparse RIP constants.
+For the proof of Theorem~\ref{thm:recGarant} and Theorem~\ref{thm:generalRecGarant} we need a slightly more general formulation of some standard results about RIP constants to cover the case of the here introduced RIP constants for hierarchically sparse vectors.
 We begin with the following simple statement, which is related to the common equivalent formulations of RIP constants \cite[Chapter~6.1]{FouRau13}.

 \begin{proposition}[Equivalent characterizations of RIP] Let $\Omega \subset [d]$ be a support and $\A\in \KK^{m\times d}$ be a measurement map.
 Then the following two statements are equivalent: \begin{enumerate} \item $\delta \geq \norm{\Id - \A^\ast_\Omega \A_\Omega}$, \item $\forall \x \in \KK^{d}$ with $\supp(\x) \subset \Omega$